David-Haim/concurrencpp/README.md

 * `shutdown` should tell underlying threads to quit and then join them. `shutdown` must also destroy each  unexecuted `coroutine_handle` by calling `coroutine_handle::destroy`.
  `shutdown` might be called multiple times, and the method must handle this scenario by ignoring any subsequent call to `shutdown` after the first invocation.
 * `enqueue` must throw a `concurrencpp::errors::executor_shutdown` exception if `shutdown` had been called before.
-Enqueued coroutine-handles are expected to be non-finally-suspending coroutines, meaning that when a coroutine ends, it cleans after itself.
+ Coroutine handles that are passed to `enqueue` are expected to be non-finally-suspending coroutines, meaning that when a coroutine ends, it cleans after itself.
 Executors **must not** call `coroutine_handle::destroy` on coroutines that finished execution gracefully.
 Explicit destruction of coroutines happens only to unexecuted suspended-coroutines, when shutting down the executor.

-***Example: using a user-defined executor.***
+#### *Example: using a user-defined executor:*

 ```cpp
 #include "concurrencpp.h"